evantayloryates/yabai-wiki-fork/Configuration.md

 When you drag a tiled window onto another, yabai swaps their positions in the window tree.
 If you resize a tiled window, yabai will adjust splits to fit automatically.

 Additionally, yabai can enable you to move and resize windows by clicking anywhere on them while holding a modifier key.
-The ability to move a window by clicking anywhere in its frame requires the scripting-addition to be installed.

 ```sh
 # set mouse interaction modifier key (default: fn)